-Get a total that incorporates state taxes, pet and other additional fees.
+Get a total that incorporates state taxes, animal and other extra fees.

-Congrats on booking your rental!
-You're on the right path to a wonderful vacation!
+Congratulations on booking your rental!
+You're on the right path to a terrific vacation!

 During your Stay

-- Make sure that you protect the owner (and your things!) by keeping the property secured while you are away, just like you would in your own home.
+- Make sure to protect the owner (and your things!) by keeping the home secured while you are away, exactly like you would at home.